Seteco/Somorrostro/Monitor-application-bandwidth-with-Linux-QoS.md

 32768/0x8000
 ```

-what?
+What?
 Have you lost your mind?

+Exactly!

 This is why I wrote **[FireQOS](https://firehol.org/tutorial/fireqos-new-user/)**, a tool to simplify QoS management in Linux.